 Halloween on the Hilltop

 Orange you excited for Halloween?
-From Georgetown-themed pumpkin stencils to learning from a Georgetown professor on the history of the pumpkin spiced latte, creep it real and get in the Halloween spirit!
+From Georgetown-themed pumpkin stencils to learning from a Georgetown professor if Hollywood got witches right, creep it real and get in the Halloween spirit!

 Pumpkin Decorating Stencils